 “Enterprise Zones and Property Values: What We Know (Or Maybe Don’t),” with Prof. Joseph J. Cordes (The George Washington University).
 Published in conference proceedings, as well as State Tax Notes, April, 2002.

 Nancy grew up in the D.C. area and often finds excuses in her urban policy classes to talk about the way things used to be.
-Through high school, she lived in Takoma Park; her mother is still in her childhood home.
-She and her husband now live near downtown Silver Spring, where she can walk and take public transportation to her heart's content.
+Through high school, she lived in Takoma Park; and is about to move back into her childhood home, where she can walk and take public transportation to her heart's content.

 PPPA 6001 Introduction to Public Service and Administration